AWS Data Services

 Please note that the File Sync feature has now evolved into a new AWS Service known as AWS DataSync.
 More information on this service can be found here

 Hello and welcome to this lecture covering the Elastic File System, known as EFS.
 EFS provides a file level storage service, whereas the likes of EBS provided block level storage and Amazon S3, object level storage.
 EFS is a fully managed, highly available and durable service, that allows you to create shared file systems that can easily scale with your demands, and meet requests by tens, hundreds, or even thousands of ec2 instances concurrently.
 Being a managed service, there is no need for you to provision file service to manage the storage elements, or provide any maintenance of those servers.
 This makes it a very simple option to provide file level storage within your environment.
 From a capacity perspective, it's very similar to S3, in that it's seemingly limitless.
 As you store more and more files using EFS, your storage simply elastically grows with the request.
 There is no need to provision a set size of data storage, like you do with EBS for example, where you need to specify the size of the volume that you require.
 As the file system can be accessed by multiple instances, it makes it a very good storage option for applications that scan across multiple instances, allowing for parallel access of data.
-The EFS file system is also original, and so any application deployments that span across multiple availability zones can all access the same file systems, providing a level of high availability of your application's storage layer.
+The EFS file system is also regional, and so any application deployments that span across multiple availability zones can all access the same file systems, providing a level of high availability of your application's storage layer.
 At the time of writing this course, EFS is not currently available within all regions.
 For a list of supported regions, please visit the following link.
 EFS has been designed to maintain a high level of throughput, in addition to low latency access response.
 These performance factors make EFS a desirable storage solution for a wide variety of workload and use cases.

 To create your EFS file system, it's a very simple and quick process, which can be managed from within the AWS management console.
 From within the EFS dashboard, you select to create a new file system, and then you are required to enter some configurational information.
 You must select which VPC that this file system will exist in, and once selected, EFS will automatically create mount targets for you, across the availability zones where you have EC2 instances.
 These mount targets allow you to connect to the EFS file system, form your EC2 instances, using a configured mount target IP address.
 When mounting the EFS file system, be aware that it is only compatible with NFS version 4, and 4.1.
 With this in mind, EFS does not currently support the Windows operating system.
 You must insure that your Linus EC2 instance has the NFS client installed for the mounting process, and the NFS client version 4.1 is recommended for this procedure.
 For each mount point, you are able to select which subnet the mount point exists in, as well as defining your security group to control access from what instance level.